Welcome to BE

 Feeding 9 billion people by 2050!

-The Agricultural & Biosystems Engineering Department is developing innovative systems to sustainably feed an increasing population through cutting-edge technology, sustainable practices, and the drive to make a difference in the world.
+The Biosystems Engineering Department is developing innovative systems to sustainably feed an increasing population through cutting-edge technology, sustainable practices, and the drive to make a difference in the world.
 We build sustainable solutions that create resilience among society, the environment and the economy.
-Currently, we’re working on:
+We are currently working on many projects, including the following:

 Optimizing growth conditions in controlled environment agriculture